jordan-bravo/lazyvim/README.md

 ### High Level
 - [ ] Add search and replace across multiple files (probably plugin: nvim spectre)
 - [ ] Configure debugger (dap)
+- [x] Relative line numbers should turn to absolute when not in normal mode or windows loses focus

 ### Low level
 - [ ] Change tab/enter.
 Enter should not accept suggestion.
 Tab should accept suggestion.
 Arrows for scrolling, but non-arrow alternative would be ideal.